cluhbs/cluhbs.github.io/index.md

 * Routes to pages are named the same as their corresponding page.
 Example: Directory_Page.

 ## Development History
-The development process for BowFolios conformed to [Issue Driven Project Management](http://courses.ics.hawaii.edu/ics314f16/modules/project-management/) practices.
+The development process for clUHbs conformed to [Issue Driven Project Management](http://courses.ics.hawaii.edu/ics314f16/modules/project-management/) practices.
 In a nutshell, development consists of a sequence of Milestones.
 Milestones consist of issues corresponding to 2-3 day tasks.
 GitHub projects are used to manage the processing of tasks during a milestone.

-The following sections document the development history of BowFolios.
+The following sections document the development history of clUHbs.

 ### Milestone 1: Mockup Development